 Q1.
 A CFO receives an email that appears to come from the company’s external auditor, requesting an urgent wire transfer to a new account before end of business.
 The email uses the auditor’s name, signature block, and references a real ongoing audit.
 Which type of social engineering attack is this MOST likely?

-A. Phishing B. Spear phishing C. Whaling D. Vishing
+B. Spear phishing

 Show Answer C. Whaling